wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/sqlite.md

 SQLite is a serverless database system, meaning it doesn't require a separate server process; instead, the database engine is embedded directly into the application.
 It is self-contained, consisting of a single library that offers a full-featured SQL database engine.
 SQLite requires zero configuration, eliminating the need for setup or administration, making it ideal for embedded systems, mobile apps, and small projects.
 Additionally, it is file-based, with the entire database stored in a single file on disk, simplifying backups and transfers.

+## What's the difference between SQL and SQLite?

 ## How to use SQLite

 ### Setting up